 What we want from you is that you be aware that you should, at least, try to find some time for your cat even in your very tight schedule.
 Treat it like any other task, like washing clothes or preparing food, for which you must find time no matter what.

-Involve other family members as much as possible, use a carrier or a sling to carry your baby so you have your hands free to wash dishes (or better yet, get a dishwasher!) and learn to optimize your day without wasting time on unimportant tasks, such as checking Facebook.
+Involve other family members as much as possible, use a carrier or a sling to carry your baby.
+As the baby is slightly older, you can even play with your cat for your baby’s amusement.

-In these ways, you might even find time to play with your cat for at least few minutes a day.
+In these ways, you might even find time to play with your cat for at least a few minutes a day.
 You can find more tips about playing with your cat when short on time here.
-Solo play toys and electronic toys could be your best friends, too.
+Solo play toys and electronic toys are your best friends, too.

-If you keep all that in mind, we’re sure you’ll be able not only to keep your cat out of your baby’s crib, but will ensure the quality of his life does not suffer as a result of the arrival of the baby.
-It’s important for everyone—you, your baby and your cat.
+If you keep all the above in mind, we’re sure you will be able to keep your cat out of the crib.
+You will also ensure that your cat’s life quality will not suffer as a result of the baby’s arrival.
+It’s important for everyone—you, your baby, and your cat.
+The months where your baby is a baby will fly by, and we hope your kid will grow up being able to appreciate the joy that loving a pet gives.